“This post may contain affiliate links. Please read my disclosure for more info.

-So a budget will help you to move from just paying the bills, to actually getting what you want in life.
+So using a simple budget will help you to move from just paying the bills, to actually getting what you want in life.

 But you’ve gotta decide that.

 And once you do, one of these printable budget planners will make the process easier.